GerHobbelt/libxml2/README.md

 For Windows, I've added two batch scripts to help build it with Microsoft tools:

 - configure.bat: Front end to the existing configure.js script.
-- make.bat: Front end to Microsoft nmake.exe.
+- make.bat: Front end to Microsoft nmake.exe or Borland bmake.exe.
+  (Copied by configure.js from make.msvc.bat and make.bcb.bat respectively.)

 These scripts allow building the Windows version with commands that look the same as the typical commands used to build the Unix versions: